ProxeusApp/proxeus-core/docs/architecture.md

 Proxeus has a simple layered architecture.
 A client, either the Proxeus web application or other client executable access Proxeus Core through an HTTP interface to create and execute workflows.
-Proxeus Core will itself use external resources are the Ethereum blockchain, a database and external workflow node implementation to serve the client.
+Proxeus Core itself will use external resources such as the Ethereum blockchain, a database and external workflow node implementation to serve the client.

 Between client requests and the external resources, we have a classical layered architecture with its API,